 Tweed Triathlon Club is based in Berwick-upon-Tweed on the England-Scotland border and provides all levels of swim, cycle, and run coaching within a friendly club.

 If you are new to triathlon, or are interested in how some of us got started, take a look at the ‘Tri-tales‘ page.
 For up-to-date info try the ‘News‘ webpage, or for those looking to compete or help with our local Sprint event, it is the ‘Events‘ page you should click on.
 Regulars could use the ‘Kit‘ or ‘Training‘ pages, but if you just want to contact us, there’s the usual ‘Contact‘ page of course.

-The first was a ‘GoTri’ on the 28th May for those who just wanted to get a feel for a triathlon and is specifically aimed at at inexperienced and first-timers.
+The first event in 2017 was a ‘GoTri’ on the 28th May for those who just wanted to get a feel for a triathlon and is specifically aimed at at inexperienced and first-timers.
 It was a pool-based 200m swim, 10km bike and 2km run. (more…)